nodejs/promise-use-cases/use-cases/user-expectations/6/expectations-6.md

 Because the suggested change would be breaking backwards compatibility with current promises, the user should be able to opt-in to the different behavior **prior to the construction**.
 For example, they could set a flag to turn on a sort of "strict mode" for the Promise construction.

+Alternatively, we could provide an `async_hook` to intercept synchronous `throw`s after promise resolution in the promise constructor to enable APMs to log these or to intercept them entirely.

 ----

 Additional Notes: